meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 ### Blueprint Name

-The name of the Blueprint which should get assigned to the project.
+The name of the Blueprint which gets assigned to the tenant.
 If left empty, meshProject replication will not create any Blueprint assignments.
+Changing the name of the Blueprint will also change the resulting Blueprint Assignment name in Azure.
+If you change the name of a Blueprint e.g. to point to another Blueprint, this will result in two assignments.
+The old assignment is not automatically removed from the Subscription and must be removed manually.

 ### Blueprint Management Group